The Elf-Maiden and Her Lords

 His words, or his touch, woke her from her reverie.
 She looked up.
 “And you must be Lord Calan,” she replied, a polite smile on her laps.
 “You are too kind.
 Welcome to Nah-nathas.
 I trust you had a pleasant journey.”
 Gesturing toward Árath, she continued, “This is my . . . ”

-Before she could complete the introductions, Postúil, the head butler of the fortress, announced in a sepulchral voice that all guests were to take their places, as the Lord of the City was about to enter. Árath and Nerian may have heeded the bony servant’s instruction, but neither acknowledged him; his very presence sent a chill down each of their spines.
-His empty eyes were set in a pallid, colorless face, as if the natural hues of human flesh had been drained in the course of his service.
+Before she could complete the introductions, Postúil, the head butler of the fortress, announced in a sepulchral voice that all guests were to take their places as the Lord of the City was about to enter. Árath and Nerian may have heeded the bony servant’s instruction, but neither acknowledged him; his very presence sent a chill down each of their spines.
+His empty eyes were set in a pallid face, as if the natural hues of human flesh had been drained it of color in the course of his service.

-Árath led Nerian to the table; Calan followed, taking the chair to her left.
-Around the table, Árath saw, save for the two women, only men.
-He was flanked by those two—Stéaldis, having been displaced from her normal seat next to Nerian, sat to his right.
-The three nephews sat on the opposite side, each next to a very old man who must, he thought, belong to the court of Feóra; he could not recognize any of the elderly men on the opposite side of the table.
-Toward the rounded end of the table, he saw the leaders of the Guard, Bolsas and Dursas, sitting next to each other.
-Their physical contrast belied the similarity of their names; Bolsas was large and heavy; Dursas, small and tightly built.
-The latter’s severe shock of gray hair was in almost perfect balance with his lined face.
+Árath led Nerian to the table.
+Calan followed, taking the chair to her left.
+Save for the two women, the young lord saw only men.
+Those two stood on either side of the young lord, Stéaldis, having been displaced from her normal seat to Nerian’s left, to his right.
+The three nephews sat on the opposite side, each next to a very old man who must, he thought, belong to the court of Feóra.
+He could not recognize any of them.
+Toward the rounded end of the table, he saw the three leaders of the city’s Guard: Bolsas, Dursas, and Garclif, three men of similar station but with very different features.
+Bolsas was large and heavy, Dursas, short and tightly built, Garclif, tall and lanky.
+Dursas’s severe shock of gray hair was in almost perfect balance with his lined face.
 His closely set black eyes were almost identical to those of Calan.
-Near them stood Garclif, the newly appointed Guard Captain of the city’s East Gate.

 A small woman accompanied the fat man, her vibrant blue dress and sparkling emerald necklace contrasted with her withered appearance.
 Her gray hair was tightly bound on top of her soft and wrinkled face.
-So tiny was this old lady that those on Lord Bródwan’s side of the room would only have seen her as a dash of color against his heavy darkness.
+So tiny was this old lady that those not aware of her presence, would have seen her only as a dash of color against his heavy darkness.

-Nerian looked up at the empty chair, her eyes gliding past the sunburst as she nodded, but her head titled toward Árath.
+Nerian looked up at the empty chair, her eyes briefly resting on the sunburst as she nodded and then titled toward Árath.
 Neither spoke.

 “That is correct,” she said, in a grating voice that belied her graceful appearance.